 Soak the reed for 1-3 minutes or until the reed is the correct strength – a shorter amount of time if the reed is newer, and longer if the reed is older or more closed.
 If the reed becomes too hard, the next time try soaking it for a shorter amount of time or in cooler water.
 Squishing the back of the reed more closed will make it easier and sharper if it has soaked too much.

 Saliva has a destructive influence on cane and will degrade the reed more quickly; it can also take longer than with water to soak the reed in the mouth.

-- Keep the reed dry.
+- Keep the reed dry after playing.

 Always wipe saliva off the reed and suck it out of the reed before putting it away.
 There should not be much saliva on the reed in the first place because playing should be on the dry part of the lip, but this is not always true for younger players.

 - Store the reed in a sturdy, well-ventilated case.

 A French style “ribbon” reed case, or one that uses mandrels, are

 the best for protecting and ventilating the reed.

 If a plastic tube style case is the only option, poke a few holes in the end to allow air to circulate around the reed, or it may mold.